-While it has been shown that the properties present in garlic’s natural compounds have no effect whatsoever when applied to the skin (except under certain laboratory conditions) there are some who choose to use freshly crushed garlic in home remedies for treating fungal nail infections.
+While it’s been shown that the properties present in garlic’s natural compounds have no effect whatsoever when applied to the skin (except under certain laboratory conditions) there are some who choose to use freshly crushed garlic in home remedies for treating fungal nail infections.

 - Crush the garlic cloves with a mortar and pestle and mix into a paste with the olive oil.

-- Apply to the fungus and leave it to work for at least 5 minutes.
+- Apply to the fungus and let it work for at least 5 minutes.